jonmixnblend/docker-compose-lamp-56/README.md

-# Docker compose manifest for php 5.6.3, apache, mysql, phpmyadmin
+# Docker Compose php 5.6.3, Apache, MySQL, phpmyadmin

-A docker compose manifest for a stack running php 5.6.3, Apache, and MySQL, with phpmyadmin, for quick and easy testing of apps that need this stack to run.
+A docker compose manifest for a stack running php 5.6.3, Apache, and MySQL, with phpmyadmin, for quick and easy testing trying out of applications with these requirements.

 This is just a skeleton docker compose manifest that I use a lot on a Mac running Docker Tools.

 ## Setup

 First run copyfiles.sh.
-Edit the newly created docker-compose.yml, changing anything you would like, including adding any self generated ssl keys to the relevant mount points.
+Edit the newly created docker-compose.yml, changing anything you would like, including adding any self generated ssl keys to the relevant volumes entries under the apache service entry.

 Then edit docker-config-files/php/php.ini to taste.